Zyban sustained-release tabletsPronunciation

 - if you or a family member has a history of bipolar disorder (manic depression), other mental or mood problems (eg, depression), suicidal thoughts or attempts, or alcohol or substance abuse

-- if you have diabetes, kidney problems, liver problems (eg, cirrhosis), high blood pressure, heart problems (eg, congestive heart failure), or a recent heart attack
+- if you have diabetes, kidney problems, liver problems (eg, cirrhosis), high blood pressure, heart problems (eg, congestive heart failure), or increased eye pressure or glaucoma, or have had a recent heart attack

 - if you have a history of seizures, a head injury, or a tumor in the brain or spinal cord